 Salesforce API Landscape

-Salesforce exposes a wide range of APIs, each designed for specific use cases.
-Choosing the wrong API is a common CTA pitfall — this page covers every API you need to know, with decision criteria, volume thresholds, and rate limits.
+Salesforce exposes dozens of APIs, each built for specific use cases.
+Choosing the wrong one is a common CTA pitfall.
+This page covers every API that matters for the exam: decision criteria, volume thresholds, and rate limits.

 API Decision Matrix